Hugh Powell

 Science Communication • Social Media • Web Publishing

-I edit the Cornell Lab’s All About Birds website and species guide, and I write and edit for our member magazine, Living Bird.
-I also manage our main social media channels.
+I manage digital publishing for many of the Cornell Lab’s communications including the All About Birds website and the Cornell Lab institutional website.
+I write and edit for these sites and for our member magazine, Living Bird.
+I also help coordinate our social media channels and eNews.

 I got introduced to birds by my father, who was an obsessed birder.
 In college and graduate school I studied ornithology.
 But during that time, I became fascinated by the value of telling stories about science to people who weren’t academics.
 After a stint as an editor at an ornithological journal, I enrolled in a science writing program that specializes in teaching journalism to scientists.
 I never looked back.
 Since then, science writing has taken me to Antarctica, South America, Africa, Iceland, and elsewhere—even to Ithaca, New York.
 My main satisfaction still comes from providing someone with information that sparks their own curiosity and sense of adventure.